manorossa078-dev/keys/README.md

 # keys
-A program that saves your secret keys (not encrypted) and stores them inside a database that you can access with this tool.
+A program that saves your secret keys (not encrypted) and stores them inside a database that you can access with this tool. - PS: use v0.0.1 instead of the newer versions.
+You can find said version in the releases or tags.

 Cloning:
 ```bash